xwmx/nb/README.md

-  move       Move a note to a different notebook. notebook   Print current notebook name. notebooks  Manage notebooks. search     Search notes. settings   Edit configuration settings. show       Show a note.
+  move       Move a note to a different notebook. notebook   Print current notebook name. notebooks  Manage notebooks. open       Open the current notebook in your file browser or explorer. search     Search notes. settings   Edit configuration settings. show       Show a note.